Six Months on a Planet in Crisis: Greta Thunberg's Travel Diary from the U.S. to Davos

 Speaker Pelosi apologies if anyone has been offended but explains that he was a great man who has meant so much for their country.

 “He wanted my people dead”, Tokata says.
-He was responsible for the biggest mass execution in U.S. history, innocent people from the Lakota Nation.
+She’s referring to the executions of Dakota Indians ordered by Lincoln in 1862.
 “To sit here in this room with that painting… It’s just so difficult” she says.

 I try to picture things from her perspective.
 We fight for climate justice, but how can any justice be achieved when the social and racial injustices have never been officially acknowledged in the public eye in so many parts of the world?